 “Moses and the Israelites were commanded by God to establish courts of judges who received full authority over the people of Israel, who were commanded by God through Moses to obey the judgments made by the courts.”
-(Exodus 18:21–22, Numbers 11:16–17, 11:24–25; Deuteronomy 1:15–18, 17:9–12)
+(Exodus 18:21–22; Numbers 11:16–17, 11:24–25; Deuteronomy 1:15–18, 17:9–12)

 “You must not distort justice; you must not show partiality; and you must not accept bribes, for a bribe blinds the eyes of the wise and subverts the cause of those who are in the right.”
 (Deuteronomy 16:19)

-(1) United Nations Development Programme, Issue Brief: Rule of Law and Development (New York: United Nations, 2013), 3.
+- United Nations Development Programme, “Issue Brief: Rule of Law and Development” (New York: United Nations, 2013).

-(2) Bribery and Corruption (Deuteronomy 16:18-20) Bible Commentary / Produced by TOW Project
+- Bribery and Corruption, Bible Commentary on Deuteronomy 16:18-20, Produced by TOW Project.

-(3) Jeffrey Rosen recently published his book Conversations with RBG: Ruth Bader Ginsburg on Life, Love, Liberty, and Law, providing a unique glimpse of Justice Ruth Bader Ginsburg’s life and career.
+- Jeffrey Rosen, “Conversations with RBG: Ruth Bader Ginsburg on Life, Love, Liberty, and Law,” a recent publication offering a unique glimpse into Justice Ruth Bader Ginsburg’s life and career.